Vladimir Solovyov (TV presenter): Property

-Vladimir Solovyov is known to have several properties in both the European Union and the Russian Federation.
+Solovyov is known to have several properties in both the European Union and the Russian Federation.
 In the European Union, he has a villa located on the Italian Lake Como, which was discovered by the Anti-Corruption Foundation (FBK) in 2019.
 Solovyov appeared on Boris Korchevnikov's program "The Fate of a Man" on Russia-1 TV channel, where he confirmed the villa's existence and said he purchased it in the early 2000s for his large family at a time when the property was cheaper than a similar mansion in Rublyovka.
 He also claimed to have been in business since the Soviet era, to regularly pay taxes, and to have never served in the civil service.

 In January 2019, FBK discovered that Solovyov owned a second villa on Lake Como and a Maybach car.
 In July 2019, FBK found that Solovyov has permanent residency status in Italy; and the next day, the founder of FBK, Alexei Navalny, was arrested.

 In February 2022, Russian government agency, Roskomnadzor, due to the FBK's recognition as an extremist organization in Russia, demanded that various media outlets remove publications about a number of FBK investigations, including those containing information about Solovyov's Italian property.

 Moreover, after the Russian invasion of Ukraine in 2022, it was discovered that Solovyov had a house in the mountains and another on the coast.
 The FBK also uncovered that Solovyov had an Italian resident certificate issued to him after buying a villa on Lake Como.
 On 5 March 2022, two of his villas on Lake Como were seized by the state.

 In the Russian Federation, Solovyov owns three apartments in Moscow on Dolgorukovskaya Street.
 Solovyov also owns a house in the Moscow region with and a dacha.

+His Italian villa was vandalized in 2022 following the outbreak of the Ukraine war.

 According to the FBK, the total value of Solovyov's real estate in Moscow, the Moscow region, and Pianello del Lario is estimated to be 1 billion rubles.
 However, Solovyov himself disagrees with this assessment, though he does describe himself as a "rich, wealthy" person.

-Assassination hoax
+Alleged assassination attempt

 In April 2022, Vladimir Putin said that the Federal Security Service (FSB) had stopped a Ukrainian neo-Nazi plot to kill Solovyov; the FSB then released video of a raid of the alleged plotters' apartment, where a book signed with the words "Signature unclear", a green wig, three The Sims video game boxes, a Nazi-styled t-shirt, a portrait of Adolf Hitler, and Ukrainian passports were shown.
 Nataliya Vasilyeva of The Daily Telegraph reported that the video "raised suspicions that the foiled plot may have been a Russian intelligence hoax", as the signature seemed like "an apparent instruction carried out too literally", while The Sims boxes being shown could be an error "instead of mobile phone Sim cards that would have helped frame the plot."
 The supposed Ukrainian passports were also noted to be outdated.